Past Lab Members

 Chelsea Cuffaro, BA Honours

-Chelsea recently graduated with a Honours Psychology BA at Concordia University.
+Chelsea graduated with a Honours Psychology BA at Concordia University.
 She became a member of the Lifespan Well-Being Lab in the fall of 2022, as a thesis student.
 Her thesis examined whether a help-seeking intervention increased mental health help-seeking behaviour among emerging adult university students experiencing high levels of distress.
 In 2023, she was awarded a CUSRA to expand upon her thesis and became a research assistant for the lab until the summer of 2024.
 Currently, she is pursuing a Master’s in Counselling Psychology and is a Lived Experience Coordinator at the Centre of Excellence in Youth Mental Health at the Douglas Research Centre.

 Tanya Guzelian, BA Honours

-Tanya recently completed her final year of the Honours Psychology BA at Concordia University.
+Tanya completed her final year of the Honours Psychology BA at Concordia University.
 She became a member of the Lifespan Well-Being Lab in the fall of 2023.
 Her thesis revolved around an exploration of how post-secondary students articulate their experiences with financial and social stress.
 Her primary objective was to extract overarching themes that shed light on the potential interconnections between these stressors.
 Tanya’s future aspirations involve delving into graduate studies in Counselling Psychology, with a strong desire to work with couples and families, fostering the growth of nurturing and healthy relationships.

 2022-2023